 We have access to the local School Nurse who advises schools, parents and pupils on health issues.
-She is the prime link between the school and other health services and has direct access to a Senior Clinical Medical Officer who serves as a School Doctor.
+She is the prime link between the school and other health services.
 School Nurses are responsible for screening children at school entry, when they make sure that children's vision, hearing, height and weight are satisfactory.
 Parents are asked to complete a questionnaire about their child's health and can request an appointment to see the School Nurse if there are health problems.
 The School Nurse may ask to see parents if she feels there are health issues she needs to clarify or assess.
 Parents should take children for regular dental checks.

 Please notify the school if your child contracts an infectious disease or head lice.